 If you’re planning travel to Kiribati, find out what you need to know about coronavirus there in the Coronavirus section.

 During the COVID-19 pandemic, it is more important than ever to get travel insurance and check it provides sufficient cover.
 See the FCDO guidance on foreign travel insurance.

 For information about COVID-19 vaccines, see the Coronavirus page.

 Most visits to Kiribati are trouble-free.
 However, petty theft can occur and you should take care with personal possessions.
 Women travelling on their own should take care, particularly at night.

 The wet season normally runs from November to April.
 Severe weather may result in flooding, coastal inundation and disruption to essential services and infrastructure.
 See Natural disasters

 There’s no British Consulate in Kiribati.
 Consular support is limited, however the British High Commission Suva in Fiji can provide some consular support to British nationals.

-Although there’s no recent history of terrorism in Kiribati, attacks can’t be ruled out.
+Although there’s no recent history of terrorism in Kiribati, attacks can not be ruled out.
 See Terrorism.